 The film's action was seen - in flashback.
 The slogan on the side of the thieves' stolen van, for a company called Perfectly Planned Painting, provided a major clue to the plot: "We NEVER Leave Until The Job Is Done!"
 The robbers were cleverly dressed - with white painter's overalls or jumpsuits, white caps, and sunglasses.
 During the early stages of the robbery (although no money was ultimately taken!) after closing the front doors of the bank and sabotaging the security cameras, Russell and his masked gang of three ordered everyone to the floor.
 After herding the 50 or so hostages (bank customers and employees) downstairs, they bullied them into turning over their cellphones and then stripping down to their underwear.
 The robbers then forced the hostages to put on identical dark suits with hoods and white cloth face masks, and herded them in groups into several locked offices or rooms, and from time to time shuffled them around.

 At the same time, ultra-rich bank chairman (of the board of directors), founder and owner Arthur Case (Christopher Plummer) revealed that he had some secrets - what he called "family heirlooms" (valuable diamonds in velvet bags, a Cartier ring, and a Nazi swastika manila envelope with documents linking him to war crimes, revealed later) hidden in his safety deposit box (# 392) in the besieged bank.

 Case had a dark and secretive past.
 To enrich himself during WWII, he had used his position working in a bank in Switzerland to do business with the Nazis during the Holocaust.
 He helped them betray and steal from wealthy Jews and send them to death camps.
 As "a short path to success," he "used his blood money to start a bank."
 He later admitted to Madeleine: "I sold my soul."
-On his behalf, Madeleine entered the bank and bribed Russell with an offer for a reduced 4 year sentence, and $2 million dollars after his release, in exchange for the envelope, but he didn't accept it.
-Although unsuccessful in retrieving the contents of Case's deposit box, the banker gave her a generous check as hush money.
+On his behalf, fixer Madeleine entered the bank and bribed Russell with an offer for a reduced 4 year sentence, and $2 million dollars after his release, in exchange for the envelope, but he didn't accept it.
+Although unsuccessful in retrieving the contents of Case's deposit box, the banker gave Madeleine a generous check as hush money.